Sukhrobjon/ParseInstagram/README.md

-# Project 6 - *InstagramParse*
+# Project 6 - *ParseInstagram*

-**InstagramParse** is a photo sharing app using Parse as its backend.
+**ParseInstagram** is a photo sharing app using Parse as its backend.

-Time spent: **X** hours spent in total
+Time spent: **15** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

 - [X] User can sign up to create a new account using Parse authentication
-- [ ] User can log in and log out of his or her account
+- [X] User can log in and log out of his or her account
 - [X] The current signed in user is persisted across app restarts
-- [ ] User can take a photo, add a caption, and post it to "Instagram"
+- [X] User can take a photo, add a caption, and post it to "Instagram"
-- [ ] User can view the last 20 posts submitted to "Instagram"
+- [X] User can view the last 20 posts submitted to "Instagram"

 The following **optional** features are implemented: